The following video, article and photography were provided by our partner, Chef Billy Parisi.

 - Flavor Profile: Both bay scallops and sea scallops have a sweet, meaty flavor.
 Bay scallops are generally smaller in size and caught in shallow waters close to the bay, while sea scallops are larger and found out at sea.

 - Best Cooking Methods: Pan-seared, grilled, broiled, stir-fried, raw or oven-roasted.
-When cooked correctly, I’m not sure there is a more distinct or delicious seafood out there.

 - Flavor profile: Shrimp have a delicate, sweet flavor, similar to lobster, as well as a firm texture.